utm-cssc/utmhacklab.tech/hl-roles/README.md

 #### Qualifications
 - A passion and a clear vision for improving the Computer Science Student community.
-- Compassion for understanding the landscape of the Computer Science Student experience from all its different communities.
+- An understanding of the computer science student experience from all of its communities.
 - Excellent interpersonal and highly developed communication skills (verbal and written).
 - The ability to handle multiple projects at once and prioritize effectively.
 - Leadership acumen and the passion to apply it to empower students in their pursuit of a tech career.